How can we tap creativity as a renewable resource to power community transformation?

 Structurally, harnessing creative people power requires things like:

-- Hubs and homes for creative people and ideas
+- Hubs and homes for creative people and ideas to incubate and grow

 - Support for creative people to make a living and a life